How did an ancient- Classical Athenian pass his daylife?

 First of all, he was visiting Athens Agora to discuss and learn daily news and trends.
 Moreover, Agora was the place of exports of Athenian ceramics and olive oil, to the rest of the world.
 Keramikos was connected to ancient city center.
+In order to get to Dionysus Theater he was using Tripodon street and could see Lysicratous monument.

 Then -if there was a day that a conference was on the calendar, he was visiting the Pnyx.